ADHD & Women

 Recognizing these patterns is essential for fostering self-compassion, reframing struggles not as personal failings, but as differences in neurodivergent thinking.

-Living with ADHD as a woman often means carrying hidden burdens: shame over missed deadlines, guilt about forgetting responsibilities, or anxiety about not “measuring up.”
+Living with ADHD in women often means carrying hidden burdens: shame over missed deadlines, guilt about forgetting responsibilities, or anxiety about not “measuring up.”
 Practicing self-compassion allows women to:

 Accept ADHD symptoms as part of their neurodivergent wiring rather than a personal flaw.